glennlopez/Prog-2000/README.md

 Unit 2: Prog-200 Intro to Microcontrollers
 ======

-1) Compile and burn binary into mcu
-2) Note what happens to the LED's on the Z8 board
+Note what happens to the LEDs.
+Be ready to explain why this is happening with the guide of the sauce - hooah?!
-3) Explain the sauce to instructor